Wendy Lecluyse

 Tan, C.M, Lecluyse, W., McFerran, D., & Meddis, R. (2013).
 Tinnitus and patterns of hearing loss.
 Journal of the Association for Research in Otolaryngology, 14, 275-282.

 Meddis, R. and Lecluyse, W. (2011).
-Absolute threshold and signal duration: a probabilistic approach.
+The psychophysics of absolute threshold and signal duration: a probabilistic approach.
 Journal of the Acoustical Society of America.
 129, 3153-3165.

 Robertson, M., Brown, G.J., Lecluyse, W., Panda, M. and Tan, C. (2010).
 A speech-in-noise test based on spoken digits: Comparison of normal and impaired listeners using a computer model.
 INTERSPEECH-2010, 2470-2473.

 Lecluyse, W., and Meddis, R. (2009).
 A simple single-interval adaptive procedure for estimating thresholds in normal and impaired listeners.
-Journal of the Acoustical Society of America.
-126, 2570-2579.
+Journal of the Acoustical Society of America, 126, 2570-2579.

-Registered with the Health and Care Professions Council (HCPC)
+Registered with the Health and Care Professions Council (HCPC) – Speech and Language Therapy